-As of December 31, 2015, the Company had outstanding warrants to purchase an aggregate of 39,250,000 shares of common stock at exercise prices ranging from \$0.50 to \$2.00 per share.
+As of December 31, 2016, the Company had outstanding warrants to purchase an aggregate of 40,255,234 shares of common stock at exercise prices ranging from \$0.50 to \$2.00 per share.

 The Warrants are exercisable immediately upon issuance and have a five-year term.
 The Warrants may be exercised at any time in whole or in part upon payment of the applicable exercise price until expiration of the Warrants.
 No fractional shares will be issued upon the exercise of the Warrants.
-All of the Warrants may be exercised on a "cashless" basis in certain circumstances.
-However, since all such cashless exercises are settled on a net share basis, the exercise price and the number of warrant shares purchasable upon the exercise of the Investor Warrants are subject to adjustment upon the occurrence of certain events, which include stock dividends, stock splits, combinations and reclassifications of the Company capital stock or similar "organic changes" to the equity structure of the Company.
-Accordingly, pursuant to ASC 815, the warrants are classified as equity in the accompanying statement of stockholder's Equity.
+The exercise price and the number of warrant shares purchasable upon the exercise of the Investor Warrants (as opposed to Placement Agent Warrants) are subject to adjustment upon the occurrence of certain events, which include stock dividends, stock splits, combinations and reclassifications of the Company capital stock or similar "organic changes" to the equity structure of the Company (see Warrant table below).
+Accordingly, pursuant to ASC 815, the warrants are classified as equity.

-The Company may call the Warrants, other than the Placement Agent Warrants, at any time the common stock trades above \$5.00 ( for 13 million warrants issued in 2013) or above \$3.00 (for 20 million warrants issued in 2015) for twenty (20) consecutive days following the effectiveness of the registration statement covering the resale of the shares of common stock underlying the Warrants, provided that the Warrants can only be called if such registration statement is current and remains effective at the time of the call and provided further that the Company can only call the Investor Warrants for redemption, if it also calls all other Warrants for redemption on the terms described above.
+The Company may call the Warrants, other than the Placement Agent Warrants, at any time the common stock trades above \$5.00 (for 13 million warrants issued in 2013) or above \$3.00 (for 20 million warrants issued in 2015) for twenty (20) consecutive days following the effectiveness of the registration statement covering the resale of the shares of common stock underlying the Warrants, provided that the Warrants can only be called if such registration statement is current and remains effective at the time of the call and provided further that the Company can only call the Investor Warrants for redemption, if it also calls all other Warrants for redemption on the terms described above.
 The Placement Agent Warrants do not have a redemption feature.
-Such term is a contingent feature and within the control of the Company, therefore does not require liability classification.
+The Placement Agent Warrants may be exercised on a "cashless" basis.
+Such term is a contingent feature and within the control of the Company, therefore does not require liability classification

-A summary of equity warrants outstanding as of December 31, 2015 is presented below, all of which are fully vested.
+A summary of equity warrants outstanding as of December 31, 2016 is presented below, all of which are fully vested.